marcusoftnet/marcusoftnet.github.io/_posts/2013-02-20-the-im-not-allowed-to-do-columns-like.md

 ---
 layout: post
-title: The "I'm not allowed to do columns like that"-problem
+title: The I am not allowed to do columns like that-problem
 date: 2013-02-20T08:00:00.000Z
 author: Marcus Hammarberg
 tags: